DTC-Glaciers/dtc-glaciers.github.io/intro.md

 # <h2>Use cases</h2>

-DTC-Glaciers will prototype a suite of tools and services to support the monitoring and management of mountain glaciers and their water resources.
-During this preliminary phase, we will focus on the following use cases:
+DTC-Glaciers will prototype a suite of tools and services to support the monitoring of mountain glaciers and the management of their water resources.
+During this prototyping phase, we will focus on the following use cases:

 {octicon}`graph` **Glacier runoff monitoring**: targeting glaciers in Iceland and the Austrian Alps, DTC-Glaciers will deliver daily glacier runoff estimates with unprecedented accuracy.
 This information is crucial for water resource management, hydropower production, and flood risk assessment.

-{octicon}`people` **User interaction and feedback**: designed with stakeholders in mind, the platform will allow hydrologists, glaciologists, and water resource managers to inform the twin with new observations and recent events.
+{octicon}`people` **User interaction and feedback**: designed with our stakeholders, the platform will allow hydrologists, glaciologists, and water resource managers to inform the twin with new observations and recent events.
 This should be possible through a user-friendly interface, enabling the platform to learn and improve over time.

 ## Consortium